Samoon Ahmad, M.D.

 Co-Author of “Medical Marijuana: A Clinical Handbook“

-A practicing physician for over twenty years, Dr. Ahmad has dedicated his professional life to helping individuals find balance in their mental and physical well-being.
+A practicing physician for thirty years, Dr. Ahmad has dedicated his professional life to helping individuals find balance in their mental and physical well-being.
 He founded the Integrative Center for Wellness to execute his innovative vision of incorporating psychiatric treatments with nutritional therapies to emphasize wellness of both the body and the mind.
 He specializes in treating patients with depression, anxiety, bipolar disorder, ADHD, stuttering and weight management issues.

 Expertise & Specialties